First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 But perhaps the greatest cause for concern in our churches is the crass ignorance of our people and the failure to correct it.
 People simply do not know what they believe or what they should believe.
 "The faith" of today is a faith of vagaries--cloudy conceptions of the nature of God and His purposes in history, and misty misrepresentations of the nature of man and his role in God's world.
 In today's Christianity it is no longer of primary importance what you believe, as long as you "believe."
-The content of the faith is lost, as a result the true gospel is rare, although our churches appear to us to be thriving.
+The content of the faith is lost, the true gospel is rare, although our churches appear to be "thriving."
 In the place of biblical Christianity we have developed a Christian culture (in the west and in particular the USA) in which unregenerate people can enter and feel a part in little time with little effort.
 They become acculturated into our Christian "churches" rather than converted to Christ, the two not being distinguished.
 Although they embrace our programs, our music, our "Christian" world view, and our "Jesus" and "the gospel" as popularly presented, they nevertheless remain unconverted in thought and life.
 Out of concern for this situation, many of the more visible sermons and texts of this website were selected to awaken those who are "Christians" in name only to the nature of true salvation in Jesus Christ and the way that God has set before us in His Holy Word to receive it.

 I pray that many of His people may be brought to know Him in truth through what has been included in these pages.
 I pray that our Lord will use what has been included here to help you to know and grow in the grace and knowledge of our Lord Jesus Christ.